open-design-kit/opendesignkit/_methods/sticky-clustering.md

 tags:
     - discovery
 teaser: A method that provides an light touch and collaborative way to synthesize information.
-contributors:
-    - Jess Klein
-    - Susan Robertson
+contributors: Jess Klein, Susan Robertson
 tools:
     - Boardthing
     - Video Conferencing